Destination-SPACE/Weather-Station/README.md

 2. Connect a wire from hole **h3** (3V3) to **a21** (3V3)
 3. Connect a wire from hole **a5** (SDA) to **a22** (SDA)
 4. Connect a wire from hole **a6** (SCL) to **a23** (SDA)

+* Please ensure all connections are correct.
+This sensor has minimal hardware on it and is suseptible to breaking easily if the power pins are connected to the microcontroller incorectly.

 Your breadboard should look like the image below.